 Occasionally children still do not make enough progress or have more complex additional needs.
 If this is the case it may be necessary to request a Statutory Assessment of their needs by the Local Authority.
-In some cases a Statement is given and this will describe all of the child’s SEN and the special help
+In some cases a Statement is given and this will describe all of the child’s SEN and the special help he/she should receive.

 How can parents find out more?